product-video-clip-still2.png

 Bacterial Feeder

-Bacterial-feeding nematodes devour bacteria, digest them, and release nitrogen back into the soil as plant available nutrients.
+Bacterial-feeding nematodes graze on bacteria, digest them, and release nitrogen back into the soil as plant available nutrients.
 They’re tiny but mighty contributors to soil fertility!

 Microscopic view of soil particles and microorganisms